Bentleysb/atlas-checks/docs/checks/invalidLanesTagCheck.md

 Valid values are configurable.
 The defaults are:
 `1,1.5,2,3,4,5,6,7,8,9,10`

 In OSM, generally, lanes values greater than 10 are incorrect, and no lanes values should have special characters with the exception of 1.5.
 The lanes value 1.5 is valid, due to people often using this value to signify a narrow two lane road.

+Large `lanes` values are often valid when the road is one way, as they can include things such as toll plazas.

 #### Live Examples